-Shanghai’s dramatic development over the years has paved its way for the development of modern and contemporary forms of architecture.
+Shanghai’s dramatic development over the years has paved the way for the development of modern and contemporary forms of architecture.

 The city is now marked with several buildings characterized by modern designs.
 Take a walk along the waterfront of Huangpu River in popular areas such as the Bund.
 You’ll be surrounded with buildings that form the skyline and that act as hives of businesses and economic activities.

 However, it would be unfair to neglect the antiquated and vintage forms of architecture.
 Fortunately, they continue to breathe in parts of the modern city.

 - Walk down Yuyuan Old Street (it has it in its name), and you’ll witness the old side to Shanghai.

 - The 1933 Slaughterhouse that still holds its eeriness and speaks of its ancient history.

 - The Longhua Temple (Shanghai’s oldest monastery) still preserves an architectural design from centuries back.

 - Marvel at spectacular views of the city from the top floor of the antique Heming Tower.

 These contrasting but appealing elements are what makes Shanghai a piece of artwork and hard to disfavor.
 Some of the other must-see works of architecture in Shanghai are the Himalayas Art Center, and the Oriental Pearl Tower.

 Travel tip for contrasts in Shanghai

 While getting amazed with the modern architecture of Shanghai, don’t ignore the vintage architecture in certain places.
 It adds to the overall aesthetics of the city and is one of the most popular reasons to visit Shanghai.

 Grab a Coffee: Quirky and Aesthetic Cafes

 For me, a perfect afternoon in Shanghai was simply strolling around the innermost streets of Shanghai.
 This always brought me to the cutest of cafes tucked away, off the bustling and noisy streets.
 Most of these cafes would be extremely hard to find, but that’s what added to the beauty of it.

 Undefine – Moganshan Road,